 BRACHIOPLASTY (Arm Reduction) – removes unwanted excess and loose skin along the upper arm.

-BREAST SURGERY (especially Breast Lifts and Breast Reductions) – reduced the size of the breasts by removing excess breast tissue and skin, and improve the overall size, shape and form of the breasts.
+BREAST SURGERY (especially Breast Lifts and Breast Reductions) – reduce the size of the breasts by removing excess breast tissue and skin, and address issues with the overall size, shape and form of the breasts.

-BRA LIPECTOMY – an operation performed to address excess skin rolls and associated fat, in the upper and middle part of the back around the bra strap area – these problem areas are often referred to as bra rolls.
+BRA LIPECTOMY – an operation performed to address excess skin rolls and associated fat in the upper and middle part of the back around the bra strap area – this area is often referred to as ‘bra rolls’.
 There are several names and variations for a Bra Lipectomy which include:

 BELT LIPECTOMY – the surgical removal of rolls of excess skin and the associated fat in the lower back, flanks, and abdominal region.
 It also lifts the buttock and pubic regions.
 A Belt Lipectomy combines two operations: a Buttock Lift and a Tummy Tuck (Abdominoplasty), that results in one continuous circumferential scar contained within the belt line.
 The Belt Lipectomy can also be referred to as a:

-BELLY SURGERY – refers to various types of Abdominal Surgery.
-The type of Abdominal Surgery required will be determined by the amount of excess sagging skin and fat, in the middle and lower abdomen.
+BELLY SURGERY (Abdominoplasty, aka Tummy Tuck) – refers to various types of Abdominal Surgery.
+The type of Abdominal Surgery required will be determined by the amount of excess loose skin and fat, in the middle and lower abdomen.
 There are three main types of surgical procedures which include:

-BUTTOCK LIFT – is an operation designed to lift and tighten the buttocks, remove excess skin from the lower back, and create far more pleasing contours from along your back and buttocks.
-If combined with a Tummy Tuck (belt Lipectomy), it can also help create a far tighter and contoured waistline.
+BUTTOCK LIFT – is an operation designed to lift and tighten the buttocks, remove excess skin from the lower back, and create far more comfortable form from along your back and buttocks.
+If combined with an Abdominoplasty (Tummy Tuck) it becomes a Belt Lipectomy, and can also help create a far tighter waistline.
 Buttock Lift surgery is also referred to as:

-THIGH LIFT – is a surgery performed to tighten the skin and improve the contours along the inner thigh.
-Excess skin and fatty tissue is removed to improve the contours, leaving a scar hidden along the fold where the thigh and the groin meet, and often down the inner aspect of the thigh to the level of the knee.
+THIGH LIFT (medial Thigh Lipectomy)– is a surgery performed to tighten the skin and improve the form along the inner thigh.
+Excess skin and fatty tissue is removed, leaving a scar hidden along the fold where the thigh and the groin meet, and often down the inner aspect of the thigh to the level of the knee.

 When discussing Body Contouring Surgery, it is important to understand the difference between Cosmetic and Reconstructive Surgery.